 - We recommend that you do not set a small CIDR block of the pod network that only supports a minimal number of nodes.
 The CIDR block setting of the pod network is associated with the Pod Number for Node setting in Advanced Config.
 For example, if you set the CIDR block of the pod network to X.X.X.X/16, it means that the number of IP addresses assigned to your cluster is 256*256.
 Additionally, if you set the number of pods on each node to 128, it means that the maximum number of nodes supported by your cluster is 512.

 Use multiple zones

 Alibaba Cloud supports multiple regions and each region supports multiple zones.
 Zones are physical areas that have independent power grids and networks within a region.
 Using multiple zones enables disaster recovery across areas, but increases network latency.
-When creating a Kubernetes cluster, you can choose to create a multi-zone cluster.
-For more information, see Create a multi-zone Kubernetes cluster.

 Claim resources for each pod